 Use it every time you try a new recipe - even if you copy one from a book or the internet - there is always the possibility of a misprint and you do not want a failed batch of soap or worse, caustic soap.
 If you swap an oil for another in a recipe you must recalculate it as it will almost certainly have a different saponification value.
 It looks a little complicated but you can find a short video showing you exactly how to use the soap calc version here

-If you are interested in learning how to make your own soap then you can find out more about my hands on workshops and eBook here
+If you are interested in learning how to make your own soap then you can find out more about my hands on workshops and online learning options here